Dr Matt Johnson honoured with prestigious award for biochemistry

 “I would also like to acknowledge the inspirational senior scientists who have mentored me and the hardworking students who have supported my work.
 Without their encouragement and dedication this achievement wouldn’t have been possible.”

-Dr Johnson received the 55th Colworth Medal by Dr Jeremy Carlton from the Francis Crick Institute after delivering a keynote lecture at the Biochemical Society Dynamic Cell III meeting (Tuesday 20 March).
+He received the 55th Colworth Medal after delivering a keynote lecture at the Biochemical Society Dynamic Cell III meeting.